There are many reasons you may want to pursue an employment law claim in California.

-Make sure your written contingency fee agreement with your employment lawyer spells out and answers all your questions about who is going to pay these types of costs and how they will figured and accounted for if you recover money on your employment law claim.
+Make sure your written contingency fee agreement with your employment lawyer spells out and answers all your questions.
+For example, you should discuss who is going to pay the costs and determine how they will be calculated and accounted for if you recover money on your employment law claim.

 - The costs of filing your case with relevant administrative agencies or court clerks;

 - Expenses related to discovery, including court reporters who charge for depositions; and,

-- Any other funds a lawyer will expend to protect your interests and legal rights.
+- Any other funds a contingency lawyer for employment claims will expend to protect your interests and legal rights.

 We Offer Free Consultations and Contingency Fee Representation

 You do not need to give up your rights in an employment law matter just because you are worried about paying attorneys’ fees.
-Our experienced employment lawyers take cases on a contingency fee, meaning you only pay if we win your case.
+Our California experienced employment lawyers take cases on a contingency fee, meaning you only pay if we win your case.

 This includes discrimination claims, sexual and other harassment matters, retaliation cases, wrongful termination matters, and many more areas of employment law.